restrellado/presenting-data-rstats-edition/blog-post.md

     #> $ sex               <fct> male, female, female, NA, female, male, female, male…
     #> $ year              <int> 2007, 2007, 2007, 2007, 2007, 2007, 2007, 2007, 2007…

-So for this example, I’ll use this question: Do different species of penguins have different measurements?
+So for this example, I use this question: Do different species of penguins have different measurements?

 When I’m exploring a dataset, I visualize the data in different ways.